 AIA Florida Bronze Medal

 The Bronze Medal is one of the profession's most prestigious awards given to students.
-Each school year, a Bronze Medal is bestowed upon one student from each of the six universities with an architecture program.
+Each semester of the school year, a Bronze Medal is bestowed upon one student from each of the six universities with an architecture program.
 See below for the criteria.

 A letter of recommendation from a faculty member must be submitted.
 The letter should include verification of the above eligibility requirements and that the student’s grades and scholastic achievements are in the top 10 percent of their class.
 It should also include a description of any other honors including awards, scholarships and other academic recognitions.
-Additionally, please provide the time and date of your college’s awards ceremony so that AIA Florida can arrange to have a representative present.
+The time and date of recipient college’s awards ceremony must be provided so that AIA Florida can arrange to have a representative present.

 Send nominations to:

 Tallahassee, FL 32301

 If you have any questions, please call Crystal Ralys at (850) 222-7590 or email at firstname.lastname@example.org.